kalisio/kdk/README.md

 ## Contributing

+Found a bug ?
+Missing a Feature ?
 Want to contribute ? check out our [contribution guidelines](https://kalisio.github.io/kdk/about/roadmap.html#contributing) for details

 ## License